jrhouston/tfk8s/README.md

 ## Install

-Grab the binary from the [releases](https://github.com/jrhouston/tfk8s/releases) page.

-Or clone this repo and:
+For the moment, clone this repo and run:

 ```
 make install